LucaPaccard/Projet_Multi_4GP/README.md

         T.sleep(capture_time)
         thread1.cancel()
 ```

 ### Function related to the simultaneous injection and image capture process

-The GUI allows the operator to automate the recording of pictures during the injection process, using the functions below.
+The GUI allows the operator to automate the recording of pictures during the injection process, using the function below.

-The following function sets the recording parameters according to the ones chosen by the operator.
+The following function sets the recording and injection parameters according to the ones chosen by the operator.

 ```Python
 def Injection_Capture(self):